-Simple smoked Haddock Kedgeree is quick to prepare, mixing the smokiness of haddock with a warming blend of spice.
-A deliciously easy brunch dish.
+Simple smoked haddock kedgeree is quick to prepare, mixing the smokiness of haddock with egg and a lightly spiced rice, aromatic with a warming blend of spices.
+Traditionally served for breakfast, smoked haddock kedgeree also makes a great light dinner dish.

-This simple smoked haddock kedgeree is a favourite dish of mine, due entirely to my love of both smoked haddock and spice.
-Smoked haddock is one of my favourite fishes to eat, something I rarely get past on any restaurant menu when I’m eating out.
-One of the top 10 foods I enjoy eating!
+This easy smoked haddock kedgeree is a favourite dish of mine, due entirely to my love of both smoked haddock and spice.
+Smoked haddock is one of my favourite fishes to eat, something I rarely get past on any restaurant menu when I'm eating out.

 I've played with this recipe a lot over the years and read many versions.
 Some add cream, which I've tried but don't particularly enjoy.
 I believe the cream dulls the flavour of the spicing and the fish.